Climate Action Plan

 This Climate Action Plan focuses specifically on how Hopscotch is addressing climate change in line with the UK Government’s Net Zero by 2050 target, the Department for Education’s Sustainability and Climate Change Strategy (2022) and the United Nation’s Sustainable Development Goals.
 It complements our broader Sustainability Strategy, which outlines our full range of environmental objectives.
 This policy serves as a guide and is not exhaustive or binding, but it is designed to provide a clear idea of where and how we can improve and achieve our sustainability goals.

-1. Energy Efficiency and Renewable Energy
+1. Energy Efficiency and Renewables

 2. Carbon Footprint Reduction

-Objective: Achieve a 50% reduction in carbon emissions by 2030, with the aim of being Net Zero across all greenhouse gas emissions by 2050.
+Objective: Achieve a 46.2% reduction in scope 1 and 2 emissions by 2031, with the aim of being Net Zero across scope 1 and 2 by 2050.

 Current Actions:We operate an electric company van and support sustainable travel through the Green Commute Initiative.
 Public transport and walking are the only methods used when going on outings or trips with the children.
+We have partnered with Seedling to calculate our annual carbon emissions in line with GHG protocol, setting SBTi targets as a result.

 3. Waste Management